NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Splendid Illusion.md

 You cover your surroundings in outlandish fantasy.
-You can cast 6th-rank [[Spells/Illusory Scene|Illusory Scene]] as a primal innate spell once per day.
+You can cast 6th-rank [[Illusory Scene|Illusory Scene]] as a primal innate spell once per day.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*